unicorn-wg/tcpinc-dtls/draft-thomson-tcpinc-dtls.md

 ## Unprotected RST Segments

-Existing TCP implementations, particularly middleboxes rely TCP RST to terminate connections that are .
+Existing TCP implementations, particularly middleboxes rely TCP RST to terminate connections.
+If RST authentication is required, then it becomes impossible for a node which is not part of the association (either because it is a middlebox or because it is a legitimate endpoint which has lost state) to terminate the connection.
 An implementation MAY choose to respect an unauthenticated RST to permit these uses.

 (Note: we may want to provide an option that the middlebox can include in a RST